ApprenticeAI/frapy/docs/intro/tutorial.rst

 Our first Spider
 ================

-Spiders are classes that you define and that Scrapy uses to scrape information from a website (or a group of websites).
+Spiders are classes that you define and that Frapy uses to scrape information from a website (or a group of websites).
 They must subclass :class:`~frapy.Spider` and define the initial requests to make, optionally how to follow links in the pages, and how to parse the downloaded